 Jobs at Landlord Action

 Landlord Action is the brand-leader in this sector.
-Since we were established in 1999 we’ve acted on over 20,000 evictions and advised thousands of landlords on various landlord and tenant issues.
+Since the business was established in 1999 we’ve acted on over 20,000 evictions and advised thousands of landlords on various landlord and tenant issues.
 Case-work varies from dealing with highly professional letting agents to highly anxious landlords.
 And everyone in-between.

 Experience is needed in notice-drafting, statement-taking and residential possessions claims.
 Direct contact with clients and courts will be required.
 The candidate will need to show they are able to represent landlords at all stages, including defended matters.
 Everyone wants it fast.
 And it always has to be accurate.